 Why you need to think like your boss

 What if you can't see a direct use for the training you crave in your current job?
-Imagine, say, you're a print designer who wants to learn the visual design skills that are relevant to digital design - but your current company doesn't currently have a digital presence?
+Imagine, say, you're a print designer who wants to learn the UI or UX design skills that are relevant to digital design - but your current company doesn't currently have a digital presence?

 The obvious answer is that you need to take the bull by the horns and convince your company they need to expand their activities.
 In the example we've outlined, that couldn't be more straightforward, because, in a pandemic world, virtually every company needs to develop a digital platform fast to survive, let alone thrive.